OpenSDP/college-going-toolkit-r/questions.md

 in a nice rendered table.
 Should I include an image version of this table or recreate it in R?

 - on p.
+36 the transfer codes do not line up with the values in the data file.
+The code suggests there should be "Left District" and a "Transfer Out of District", but only the latter is actually observed in the data

+- I think we might want to provide a check here to show how many students are dropped from the sample.
+I am not sure if I have it correct either as I think too many students are labeled as a transfer out above (which then causes problems below)

+- on p.
 38-39 the credit numbers I am getting do not square with the toolkit.
 The toolkit finds that there are 287,426 possible credits earned.
 After doing the filtering for students found in grade 9 and and dropping cases not found in the school year enrollment file, my dataset is much smaller.
 I cannot seem to reconcile this... can you take a look? `Student_Class_Enrollment_Merged.dta`

+  - I think this is a problem related to selecting only students who appear in grade level 9
+  - I am just finding way fewer 9th graders using the filters that appear on p.
+37
+  - Note that this is not an issue with the work done in the previous task, I am reading in the "Clean" files fresh from those provided by SDP with the toolkit, so the issue is either with the data file itself or with the code here (though it is a straightforward subset so I'm wondering about the data file)

+- Later on loading the `OnTrack` analysis file, there are way more observations and the grade level distribution looks way different

+- I think p.44 also needs a check to see how many students should be labeled as `ontrack_endyr` at this point in the file.
+Coming from different contexts, analysts may have very different expectations about how many students meet this

 %/ ------------